mrcnski/signor.dev/_posts/2018-05-10-jekyll-previous-and-next-posts.md

 Hold on!
 That's all fine and dandy, but what about when the page is extra small?
 Well, that's why I added `flex-wrap: wrap`: the "next" link goes below the "previous" link, but only when there is absolutely no space left on the line!

-Am I amazing or what?
 Such is the power of neuroticism.

 There are all kinds of crazy things you can do now, like putting another link between the two we already have (a link to the top of the page, for instance) and using the `:nth-child()` selector to style and align it.
 With Flexbox, this kind of control is not just possible, but straightforward.